ViewBlock/cryptometa/PULL_REQUEST_TEMPLATE.md

 - [ ] Make sure to rebase or clean your history
 - [ ] PR doesn't have any merge conflict
 - [ ] In case you are migrating a token, delete the old folder in the same PR

+Make sure your meta [JSON is valid](https://jsonlint.com) at all times before submitting a PR and conforms to the spec.
+PRs will be closed without notice if failing to follow these simple instructions.